-Logging a concern about a learner's safety and welfare Part 1 (for use by any staff member)
+Logging a concern about a learner's safety and welfare

-Part 1 (10) use by any stail member) Date and Time of Incident: Date and Time of record: Print Name (Reporter): Contact Details: Record details of the concern/disclosure/incident factually: What are you worried about?
+Part 1 (for use by any staff member)

+Date and Time of Incident: Date and Time of record: Print Name (Reporter): Contact Details:

+Record details of the concern/disclosure/incident factually: What are you worried about?
 Who?
 What (if recording a verbal disclosure by a learner use their words)?
 Where?
 When (date and time of incident)?
 Any witnesses?